NHS Health check

 - NHS Health Check patient information leaflet

-- NHS Health Check patient results booklet 2018
+- NHS Health Check results booklet 2019

 - check your alcohol intake with this drinking self-assessment

 - use this BMI calculator to see whether you’re a healthy weight for your height, and if you’re overweight, what your daily calorie range should be in order to lose weight

 - try this healthy eating self-assessment to see if your diet’s on track

 - take the mood self-assessment quiz (which includes links to useful information and advice on mental wellbeing)